-The black pictures on Facebook and Twitter symbolize the death of the free-
+The black pictures on Facebook and Twitter symbolize the death of the free- dom of speech after the passing of the Cyber Crime Law. |

 It doesn't mean that I'm not in favor of the Cyber Crime Law, I'm not in favor of every word that is written there.
 In fact, I'm glad that the common cyber crimes like cyber pornography will be tackled there and cyber bullying will be at least minimized.
 However, the libel clause, the most controversial part of the law, puzzled me a lot.